N0r01/yo-kai_subs/Shadowside/dm_streaming.md

 |episode 15|A Cute Girl Who Comes Every One Hundred Thousand Years|<https://www.dailymotion.com/video/x6qb1y9>|<https://vimeo.com/281901796>|
 |episode 16|A Deadly Swim in the Ocean|<https://www.dailymotion.com/video/x6s8je6>|<https://vimeo.com/285674977>|
 |episode 17|The Cursed Fox and the Ouija Board|<https://www.dailymotion.com/video/x6sgfi2>|<https://vimeo.com/286060669>|

+### Want to download these episodes via torrents instead?
+Be sure you have a bittorrent client installed.
+Here's one you can use: <https://www.utorrent.com/>

+Then, download these in Nyaa.si: <https://nyaa.si/?f=0&c=0_0&q=Youkai+Watch+Shadowside+>